HouseElves/kanji_time_public/docs/source/design/page_layout.rst

 There are only two methods to consider:

     :func:`LayoutStrategy.measure()`
-        This method returns a minmial bounding box around a collection of content rectangles using this layout strategy.
+        This method returns a minimal bounding box around a collection of content rectangles using this layout strategy.

     :func:`LayoutStrategy.layout()`
         This method positions a collection of content rectangles inside a bounding box using this strategy.